Everything Everywhere gets boost from smartphones

 Swantee said the group was seeing a strong performance from the iPhone and Galaxy S, the latest version of which will launch in London on Thursday.

-He also said initial sales of HTC's (2498.TW) new Team One handsets were "pretty positive" and the group was seeing "some good continuous performance on the entry products around the RIM.TO Blackberry range".
+He also said initial sales of HTC's new Team One handsets were "pretty positive" and the group was seeing "some good continuous performance on the entry products around the Blackberry range".

-Everything Everywhere does not issue first-quarter earnings, but Swantee said cost savings, targeted at 3.5 billion pounds by 2014, were firmly on track.
+Everything Everywhere does not issue first-quarter earnings, but Swantee said cost savings, targeted at 3.5 billion pounds ($5.7 billion) by 2014, were firmly on track.

-"For the first quarter we continued strongly on the cost programmes that are behind synergy capture and EBITDA (earnings before interest, tax, depreciation and amortisation) improvement," he said.
+"For the first quarter we continued strongly on the cost programs that are behind synergy capture and EBITDA (earnings before interest, tax, depreciation and amortization) improvement," he said.

 Everything Everywhere said its service revenue was down 2.5 percent down to 1.5 billion pounds when including cuts imposed by the regulator to charges for connecting calls between networks.